Cinematic dark editorial photograph. A premium Toronto physiotherapy clinic treatment room at golden hour, featuring a sleek modern adjustment table.

 For recall and re-engagement in particular, a message received in the patient's primary language feels more personal and receives a higher response rate than an English-only message sent to a patient whose daily language is Punjabi.

-The Full Revenue Recovery Math
+The Revenue Recovery Math to Check

 For a mid-size GTA physiotherapy clinic with three to five treating physiotherapists, the annual revenue recoverable from an AI operating system across three sources: